instituutnederlandsetaal/galahad/readme.md

 Run `galahad/server/src/main/kotlin/org/ivdnt/galahad/app/Galahad.kt` from your IDE.
 Check `http://localhost:8010` to see whether see server is running.

-Go back to the client in the browser and try to create a corpus and upload some documents.

 ## Taggers

 In development, the application will talk to the taggers through a port-forward.
 The port-forwards are defined in `docker-compose.yml` from `https://github.com/INL/galahad-taggers-dockerized`.
 The port-forwards should be defined accordingly as `devport` in the taggers specifications at `server/data/taggers/*.yaml` to enable communication.